jvesterfelt/reg-expert/gist-template.md

 The previously discussed quantifiers are examples of "greedy operators," since they will expand the search as far as they are allowed by the parameters provided.
 Conversely, using the "<>" symbols in a search will limit the search to just the parameters inside, making it a lazy search.
 Neither method is necessarily "wrong" or "right," but are both powerful when used with focused intent in a search.

 ### Boundaries "\b", "\B"
-Boundaries are similar to the anchors discussed previously--they mark the boundaries of the search. "\b" will search for any whole word: "With this phrase" and expression "\bthis\b would match on the only the word "this" by itself.
+Boundaries are similar to the anchors discussed previously--they mark the boundaries defined by the terms of the search. "\b" will search for any whole word: "With this phrase" and expression "\bthis\b would match on the only the word "this" by itself.
 If the word were crammed in a stream of characters "adoifen*this*adiaoe" then it would not match.
-Just as "\b" will match only an individual word, it's "negation"--"\B"--will match only if the set is surrounded by whole words.
+Just as "\b" will match only an individual word, it's "negation"--"\B"--will match only if the set is surrounded by whole words or whitespaces.

 ### Back-references "\1", "\2", "\3", etc.
+To understand the use of back-references it's important to first understand the concept of search groups.
+With regular expressions a search group are the search criteria defined and contained within a set of parentheses "([a-z0-9]\i)".
+If you have multiple sets of searches that define different criteria in each set then you can use back references to essentially repeat a search set and avoid having to write out the pattern again.
+For example, a set of searches such as this "([a-z]{3})([0-9]{2})([a-z]{3})" could essentially be reduced using a back-reference: "([a-z]{3})([0-9]{2})\1".
+This reduces the work involved in creating a search, and it reduces the clutter in the search criteria making it easier to read and understand.

-### Look-ahead and Look-behind
+### Look-ahead and Look-behind "(?<=)", "(?=)"
+For some more specific, and admittedly obscure regex tools, we have the look-ahead and look-behind references.
+These allow the search criteria to specifically find all references of a character *only when they are preceded or followed by the character in the look-ahead/look-behind.* With a look-ahead search, "a(?=b)", the search will match on all instances of the letter "a" as long as it is followed by the character "b"; *however*, the character "b" will *not* actually be a part of the match.
+Likewise, with the look-behind "b(?<>=a)" will match any instances of the character "b" only when it's preceded by "a", but the "a" will *not* be a part of the match.

+The negation of the look-ahead and look-behind will do the inverse: "a(?!b)" will match on all instances of "a" only when it is *not* followed by "b"; and "a(?<!b)" will match "b" whenever it's not preceded by "a."

 ## Author